readthedocs/readthedocs.org/docs/ethical-advertising.rst

 If you like our vision,
 let's work together to get your ad in front of the Read the Docs audience.
-We have over 5 million developers reading documentation each month.
+We have over 5 million developers reading documentation each month, and provide a valuable service to the open source community.
-You can fill out the basic form below, and we'll get in touch.

 **We only work with people who sell products that would be of interest to our audience of programmers and users of open source.**